Werner Heisenberg: In popular culture

-Daniel Craig portrayed Heisenberg in the 2002 film Copenhagen, an adaptation of Michael Frayn's play of that name.
+Daniel Craig portrayed Heisenberg in the 2002 film Copenhagen, an adaptation of Michael Frayn's play.
+Matthias Schweighöfer portrayed Heisenberg in the 2023 biopic Oppenheimer.

 Heisenberg is the namesake of Resident Evil Village secondary antagonist Karl Heisenberg.
 Heisenberg's research on ferromagnetism served as inspiration for the character's magnetic abilities.

+In the television series Star Trek: The Next Generation, the "Heisenberg compensator" is an essential component of transporter technology to ensure the integrity of transported matter.
+The compensator counteracts effects of the applied characteristics identified in Heisenberg's uncertainty principle.
+To accurately isolate matter prior to its entry into the transporter buffer, all particles must be located, their velocity observed, and tracked; the compensators allow this to happen.